-B2B sales—selling products or services from one business to another—has always been tough.
-But today, it's a whole new ballgame.
+B2B sales—selling products or services from one business to another—has always been tough, and today’s informed buyers raise the bar.

 Sure, we all love a simple sales process with a few steps that a customer flows through smoothly, without hiccups.
 But today's B2B buyers are entering sales with more information than ever.
 They’re educating themselves and looking to your sales team as someone to help them finish the process they’ve already started.